-A public record is any form of recorded information that is evidence of official business activities.
-The content of the record determines whether it is a public record - not its medium.
+A public record is any information, recorded using any medium, that is evidence of the activities, affairs or business of a public authority.
+The content of the information determines whether it is a public record not its medium.

 A public record includes: